Clever/policies/terms-of-use-for-schools.md

 **B. TERMINATING YOUR ACCESS TO THE SERVICES**

-Schools may, at any time and for any or no reason, terminate these Additional Terms and our [General Terms of Use](https://clever.com/about/terms) by providing written notice to [support@clever.com](mailto:support@clever.com), except that provisions that by their nature should survive termination will survive termination, such as provisions relating to warranty disclaimers, limitations of liability, indemnities, and governing law.
+Schools may, at any time and for any or no reason, terminate these Additional Terms for Schools and our [General Terms of Use](https://clever.com/about/terms) by providing written notice to [support@clever.com](mailto:support@clever.com), except that provisions that by their nature should survive termination will survive termination, such as provisions relating to warranty disclaimers, limitations of liability, indemnities, and governing law.

 Within seventy-two (72) hours of our receipt of such notice of termination or earlier if commercially reasonable to do so, we will cease accessing your SIS.
 We will automatically delete or de-identify all Student Data within seventy-two (72) hours of our receipt of the termination notice, except for Student Data residing on backups or internal logs which will be removed within sixty (60) days, and will provide notice to the School when Student Data has been deleted and/or anonymized as described in Section 3(B) above.
-As noted above, Student Data that has previously been made available to Developers may still be in Developers’ possession notwithstanding the School’s termination of these Additional Terms and our [General Terms of Use](https://clever.com/about/terms), and the Developer’s subsequent use or deletion will be governed by any agreements between School and Developers.
-We may terminate these Additional Terms and our [General Terms of Use](https://clever.com/about/terms) in accordance with the [General Terms of Use](https://clever.com/about/terms).
+As noted above, Student Data that has previously been made available to Developers may still be in Developers’ possession notwithstanding the School’s termination of these Additional Terms for Schools and our [General Terms of Use](https://clever.com/about/terms), and the Developer’s subsequent use or deletion will be governed by any agreements between School and Developers.
+We may terminate these Additional Terms for Schools and our [General Terms of Use](https://clever.com/about/terms) in accordance with the [General Terms of Use](https://clever.com/about/terms).

-### Section 5.
+### SECTION 5.
 PRIVACY AND SECURITY

 We care deeply about the privacy and security of Student Data.
 We maintain strict administrative, technical, and physical safeguards to protect Student Data stored in our servers, which are located in the United States.
 If there is any disclosure or access to any personally identifiable Student Data by an unauthorized party, we will promptly notify any affected Schools and will use reasonable efforts to cooperate with their investigations of the incident.
 If the incident triggers any third party notice requirements under applicable laws, you agree that, as the owner of the Student Data, you may be responsible for the timing, content, cost, and method of any required notice and compliance with those laws.
 However, at the request of the School and when permissible under applicable law, Clever agrees to bear responsibility for the timing, content and method of such required notice on behalf of the Schools.
 In all instances, Clever will indemnify Schools for all reasonable costs associated with compliance with such notice requirements arising from a breach of the Clever Service.
 For clarity and without limitation, Clever will not indemnify for any notification costs arising from a breach of a third party application whose service is accessed through the Clever Service.

-### Section 6.
+### SECTION 6.
 QUESTIONS

 We here at Clever hope that you will have the best possible experience when using our Services.
-If you have any questions or concerns about our Services or anything in our [General Terms of Use](https://clever.com/about/terms), these Additional Terms, or our [Privacy Policy](https://clever.com/about/privacy-policy), please don’t hesitate to contact us at [support@clever.com](mailto:support@clever.com) and we’ll do our best to promptly respond to you.
+If you have any questions or concerns about our Services or anything in our [General Terms of Use](https://clever.com/about/terms), these Additional Terms for Schools, or our [Privacy Policy](https://clever.com/about/privacy-policy), please don’t hesitate to contact us at [support@clever.com](mailto:support@clever.com) and we’ll do our best to promptly respond to you.

 Thanks for reading!